Published on | by redblob14

 Drink it, but dilute it

 Most people recommend drinking apple cider vinegar for psoriasis, and that’s how I normally take it.
-What I do is mix 2/3 tablespoons of ACV in a tall glass of water, normally once a day in the evenings, just before dinner in order to get those gastric juices working.
+What I do is mix two to three tablespoons of ACV in a tall glass of water, normally once a day in the evenings, just before dinner in order to get those gastric juices flowing, baby.

 The best kind to get is organic ACV, without preservatives or any other additives.
 The cream of the crop is organic ACV with what is known as the “Mother”, a little tangled clot of enzymes, bacteria and living nutrients.
 It is created during the fermentation process and is the most nutritious thing in the whole bottle!